The Harrow at Little Bedwyn

 The Harrow's reputation rests as much on its wine programme as on its kitchen, which places it in a specific niche within British restaurant culture.
 Wine-serious destination restaurants outside London are not common; most of the country's deep-cellar operations are either London-based or attached to large hotel properties.
 A freestanding village restaurant with a wine list of genuine depth is a different proposition.

-That dual identity, kitchen and cellar treated as equal partners rather than one supporting the other, aligns The Harrow with a small peer set.
+That dual identity, kitchen and cellar treated as equal partners rather than one supporting the other, aligns The Harrow with a small comparable set.
 In the broader context of British fine dining, it is more analogous to the wine-integrated model found at places like Le Manoir aux Quat'Saisons in Great Milton than to the food-dominant model that characterises most celebrated kitchens.
 The difference matters to how you plan the visit: this is a restaurant where the wine list deserves as much advance consideration as the menu.

 The Setting and What It Signals